 Are democrats learning how to fight the war on truth?
 What are the lessons of 2020?
 When the promised land of Brexit and closed borders fails to deliver where will the legacy of appeasing populism leave us?
 Is the democratic response and the decline of working class organisation leading us toward authoritarian conclusions and further appeasement of populism?

-These and other questions will be explored by our panel.
-They are, in alphabetical order:
+These and other questions were explored by our panel – watch their contributions below.
+They are, in order of appearance: